-By Soulskill from Slashdot's but-it-would-have-been-hilarious department
+By Roblimo from Slashdot's sometimes-you-need-to-know-a-little-about-law-even-if-you-don't-want-to department

-By Soulskill from Slashdot's hint:-it's-not-mars department
+By Soulskill from Slashdot's jump-in-with-an-appropriate-number-of-feet department

-By timothy from Slashdot's but-you-promised-me-free-money department
+By Soulskill from Slashdot's drm-protected-history-is-written-by-the-victors department

-By timothy from Slashdot's can't-just-go-fishing department
+By timothy from Slashdot's that-land-is-our-land department

 As reported by The Independent, A scientific study has found that Greenland is actually connected to the area beneath the polar ice where the North Pole lies – thanks to a huge stretch of continental crust known as the Lomonosov Ridge.

 Since Greenland is a Danish territory, that <a>gives the country the right to put its hat in the ring for ownership</a> of the stretch of land, Denmark’s foreign minister [Martin Lidegaard ] said. ...
 Of the five Arctic countries – the US, Russia, Norway, Canada and Denmark —only Canada and Russia had indicated an interest in the North Pole territory until now.
 "This is a historical milestone for Denmark and many others as the area has an impact on the lives of lot of people.
 After the U.N. panel had taken a decision based on scientific data, comes a political process," Lidegaard told The Associated Press in an interview on Friday.
 "I expect this to take some time.
 An answer will come in a few decades.

 Why such a big deal?
 As Business Insider notes, The U.S. currently estimates that the Arctic sea bed could contain 15% of the earth's remaining oil, along with 30% of the planet's natural gas and 20% of its liquefied natural gas.
 Whichever country is able to successfully claim the Arctic would have the right to extract these resources.
 Read Replies (0)